 The Board has four standing committees to facilitate and assist the Board in the execution of its responsibilities: (1) Audit, (2) Compensation, (3) Nominating and Corporate Governance and (4) Safety and Compliance.
 The Board may, from time to time, establish or maintain additional committees as the Board deems necessary or appropriate.
 All the standing committees are comprised solely of non-employee, independent directors under the rules of the Securities and Exchange Commission and The Nasdaq Global Select Market listing standards.
 Each committee acts under a written charter setting forth its responsibilities and duties.
 Charters for each committee are available on the Company's website, inc.skywest.com, and are also available in print, free of charge, upon request.
 Requests for a printed copy of any committee charter should be submitted to Eric J. Woodward, Chief Accounting Officer of the Company, at 444 South River Road, St. George, Utah 84790.

-The table below shows current membership for each of the standing Board committees, with each member having served on their respective Board committees throughout 2021:
+The table below shows current membership for each of the standing Board committees: